vsergeev/luaradio/new-to-sdr.md

 geeks, electronics tinkerers, and preppers.
 Some enjoy it simply for casual conversation with like-minded radio enthusiasts on their commute to or from work.
-Others are in it purely for the decentralized, self-sufficient means of communications it enables, perhaps for survival preparedness or volunteering for emergency communications.
+Others are in it purely for the decentralized, self-sufficient means of communications it enables, perhaps for survival preparedness or for volunteering for emergency communications.
 And many hams tinker with antennas, low power transceivers, installing repeaters, or even building dedicated [ham shacks](https://en.wikipedia.org/wiki/Radio_shack).

 Hams were some of the original